 Auditors generally try to understand the sound justifications behind any decisions such as choosing a method of analysis, cleaning agent, cleaning mechanism, etc.

-Following are some of the regulatory observations giving more clarity on their expectations.
-This is not an exhaustive list.
+Following are some of the regulatory observations made during their audits, giving more clarity on their expectations.

 - The company’s overall policy, intentions, and approach to validation, including the validation of production processes, cleaning procedures, analytical methods, in-process control test procedures, computerized systems, and persons responsible for design, review, approval, and documentation of each validation phase, should be documented – EU Guide To Good Manufacturing Practice Part II – Section 12.1 Validation Policy.